Faster truncated integer multiplication: Implementation and performance

-Instead of fixed point arithmetic, we use double-precision floating point (the \texttt{double} data type in C).
+Our implementation differs from the theoretical presentation in Section \ref{sec:low} and Section \ref{sec:high} in several respects: \begin{itemize} \item Instead of fixed point arithmetic, we use double-precision floating point (the \texttt{double} data type in C).
 In particular, this applies to the routines that compute $\alpha^*$, $\beta^*$, $\gamma^\dagger$ and $\delta^\dagger$, and also the FFTs and pointwise multiplications.
-(The splitting and recombining steps are handled using integer arithmetic.)
+(The splitting and overlap-add steps are handled using integer arithmetic.)
 We make no attempt to prove any bounds for round-off error.
-This is impossible anyway because FFTW does not offer any error guarantees.
+This is impossible anyway in the context of our program, as FFTW does not offer any error guarantees.

-In the splitting step we allow signed coefficients.
+\item In the splitting step we allow signed coefficients.
 For example, we write $u = U(2^b)$ where the coefficients of $U$ are integers lying in the balanced interval $|U_i| \leq 2^{b-1}$.
 This leads to less coefficient growth in the product $U(X) V(X)$: instead of these coefficients having roughly $2b + \lg N$ bits, for uniformly random inputs they tend to have around $2b + \frac12 \lg N$ bits, due to cancellation between the positive and negative terms.
-Of course, an adversary could easily choose input for which every $U_i$ and $V_i$ is close to $2^{b-1}$, in which case the product coefficients will have close to $2b + \lg N$ bits.
-In this case our program will certainly produce incorrect output, unless we decrease $b$ to compensate.
+Of course, an adversary could easily choose inputs for which every $U_i$ and $V_i$ is close to $2^{b-1}$, in which case the product coefficients will have close to $2b + \lg N$ bits.
+In this case our program will certainly produce incorrect output, unless we decrease $b$ to compensate. \end{itemize}

+Table \ref{tab:timings} shows timings for our low product, high product, and full product routines for various choices of $n$ (with parameters as indicated in Table \ref{tab:parameters}), as well as timings for the full product computed by the \verb|mpz_mul| function from the GMP multiple-precision arithmetic library (version 6.2.1) \cite{gmp-6.2.1}.
+The reported timings are averages taken over numerous tests; for each entry in the table, the measurements are quite stable, with standard deviation around 1--2\% of the average time.

-The table also shows timings for the full product computed by the \verb|mpz_mul| function from the GMP multiple-precision arithmetic library (version 6.1.2) \cite{gmp-6.1.2}.
-This is not a fair comparison, because in principle GMP performs a provably correct computation, whereas the output of our program is not provably correct.
-Nevertheless the timings demonstrate that our code is competitive with the highly optimised multiplication routines in GMP.
+Comparing the performance of our code against GMP is not quite fair, because in principle GMP performs a provably correct computation, whereas the output of our program is not provably correct (as explained above).
+Nevertheless, the timings demonstrate that our code is competitive with the highly optimised multiplication routines in GMP.